ochus1/LITA_Class_Documentation/README.md

  - Which Region has the overall Sales trend.
  - What Month/Year recorded the highest Sales.
  - What Line Of Business has the highest unit sold
+ - Find the total revenue.
+ - Find the revenue in each region.
+ - Find the Highest revenue by store.
+ - Find total monthly revenue.
+ - Find the total revenue by line of business.

 ### Data Analysis:
 ----